School Council & Eco Warriors

 - Plastic Free Initiative

 Our Citizenship Award is a project that the children of the School Council have been participating in all year, it is all about contributing to your own community (family), your local community (school) and the wider community (local area and nationally).
-The postcards mentioned above is part of this and falls under the wider community.
 Although it has not yet been extended to the rest of the school, it’s really important that you know that you all are contributing and probably without realising!

 The last project to mention is our ‘Plastic Free Initiative’.
 We are working towards becoming a plastic free school and although this is difficult whilst we are not in school, there are some things that we can do.
 These activities don’t have to be limited to only the Eco Warriors, it would be great if all children could have a go at these ideas below: